 Anxiety: Women who have had a miscarriage may wish to talk with their doctor about the likelihood of a miscarriage in subsequent pregnancies and be tested if needed.
 Although having a miscarriage increases the risk of having another one, most of these women can become pregnant again and carry a healthy baby to term.

 Doctors offer their support and, when appropriate, reassure women that the miscarriage was not their fault.
 Formal counseling is rarely needed, but doctors make it available for women who want it.
+Support groups may be helpful.

 Drugs Mentioned In This Article